 We made good progress in 2018/19 to improve the rates of childhood immunisations in our area.
 Over the next three years we aim to continually improve the uptake of childhood immunisations and screening from key target groups such as those in areas of deprivation which historically have a poorer uptake as part of our work to address health inequalities.
 We will do this through local teams analysing and addressing the patterns of uptake of screening and immunisation appointments.
 We will also improve the screening programmes we deliver for new born and infant physical examination, school age vision and hearing screening; and have programmes in place to quality assure these programmes.
-Our actions for childhood screening are included in our Maternity and Children and Young people's Plans in section [insert].
+Our actions for childhood screening are included in our Maternity and Children and Young people's Plans in Sections 3.1.9 and 3.1.9.